PlNKWithAnL/HenryTutorialEdit/Building-the-Mod.md

 Once you have your built .dll file, you will need to arrange the folder for the mod in such a way that mod managers can import it correctly for testing.

-Here's a quick visualizer for how it will look in your files:
+Here's a quick visualizer for how it will look in your files.

  - Start in the folder named `HenryTutorial/build`.